 A girls' House since 2002, our aim is to provide a ‘home from home’ for the girls who live and work here.
 We are adjacent to School House and Gibbs' House, close to the Library and Great School in the heart of the College campus, and are lucky enough to have a magnificent south facing position overlooking the sea.

 Our motto 'Decrevi' or 'I have decreed' reflects our desire to remain true to our values and our words when faced with challenges in life!
 Field’s girls have many talents and represent their House in all manner of sports, musical societies, competitions and drama.
 The Housemistress is Mrs Creer who has been in post since 2009 and who also teaches in the English Department.
-She is supported by a magnificent team of tutors: Miss Porter who teaches Physics, Mr Tarbet and Miss Allan who both teach Maths, Mrs Johnson who teaches Economics and Business, and Mr Perrault who teaches Modern Foreign Languages.
+She is supported by a magnificent team of tutors: Miss Porter who teaches Physics, Mr Tarbet and Miss Allan who both teach Maths, and Mr Perrault who teaches Modern Foreign Languages.

 The House has a familial feel with Mrs Jackie Cohen, 'Jackie' to the girls, and mother and grandmother to the Creers, ably supporting all those within.
 Jackie is assisted by Sandra, Debbie and Denise our team of wonderful cleaning ladies.